 Allegations of misconduct against the Chief or staff of the OU shall not be investigated by the OU.
 Any such allegations requiring an investigation shall be referred to the Secretary-General, who may seek advice from the IMAC.

-Allegations of misconduct against the Secretary-General shall not be investigated by the OU.
-Such allegations should be reported to the Chief of Oversight who will refer the matter to the Chairperson of the Council who will decide on the process, in consultation with the Chairperson of the IMAC.
-OU will develop the appropriate detailed referral procedures.
+The Secretary-General may dismiss the Chief of Oversight only on specified and documented grounds after an approval of such a decision by the ITU Council.

 Authority

-In carrying out their activities and responsibilities, and with strict accountability for confidentiality and safeguarding records and information, the OU shall have full, free and prompt access to all records, property, personnel, operations and functions within the Organization which in the OU’s opinion are relevant to the subject matter under review.
+In carrying out its activities and responsibilities, and with strict accountability for confidentiality and safeguarding records and information, the OU shall have access to necessary records, property, personnel, operations and functions within the Organization which in the OU’s opinion are relevant to the subject matter under review.

 ITU Staff and personnel at all levels are required, within the applicable due process framework, to cooperate fully with the OU and to promptly make available any relevant material or information (stored electronically or otherwise) requested by OU staff during the course of authorized audits, investigations and evaluations.
 Staff and personnel are not required to inform, or seek approval from, their supervisors before extending their cooperation to OU.
 The Secretary-General will guarantee the right of all staff to communicate any information confidentially and without fear of reprisal.